pachecobruno/aries-data/README.md

 - [ ] More flexible error handling.
 - [ ] CLI tooling to create/test/work with activities.
 - [ ] Support for more SWF primitives.
+- [ ] Support for running multiple jobs concurrently, up to threshold.